48 Idioms About Roads

 45. Fasten your seatbelt

-Example Sentence:
+Example Sentences:

 • Fasten your seatbelt, this week will be busy!

-• The teacher said, “Fasten your seatbelt—this test is hard.”
+• The teacher said, “Fasten your seatbelt.
+This test is hard.”

 Other ways to say: Get ready, hold on